 Sex toys, as the name suggests is a toy that is used for our sexual gratification and pleasure.
 Sounds simple enough right?
-Unfortunately, it is still a controversial topic and many are gripped by the ethics and legality of it.
-Some say it is perfectly fine to enjoy a little self-pleasure facilitated by dildos, vibrators, and other goodies.
-While others argue that, sex toys are immoral under the grounds that it promotes nothing but obscene behavior.
+Unfortunately it is still a controversial topic and many are gripped by the ethics and legality of it.
+Some say it is perfectly fine to enjoy a little self pleasure facilitated by dildos, vibrators and other goodies.
+While others argue that, sex toys are immoral under the grounds that it promotes nothing but obscene behaviour.

 However, this has not stopped the world from enjoying it.
 The sex toy is industry booming all over the world.
-Even the little island of Maldives enjoys the illegal trade of sex toys, despite its explicit ban based on Islamic law.
-So do Suadi Arabia, the United Arab Emirates, and Malaysia.
+Even the little island of Maldives enjoys the illegal trade of sex toys, despite it’s explicit ban based on the Islamic law.
+So does Saudi Arabia, the United Arab Emirates and Malaysia.
 This put a stringent inflexibility on freedom of one’s ownership to a delightful toy in the bedroom, but it certainly has not slowed down people from owning one.

-Coming from a strictly health and benefits point of view, sex toys are completely harmless and in fact, enjoyable.
-Many of these countries permit the sale and purchase of medicine for sexual dysfunction and other than enhances sexual pleasure.
-The permit of such objects comes from a strict acknowledgment of sexual pleasure in society.
-Lawmakers and authorities recognize the need for sexual satisfaction but do not allow the use of an object that simply enhances the sexual gratification that is advocated for.
-There are several speculations as to why there are so many rules on sex toys as opposed to sex pills in these countries.
+Coming from a strictly health and benefit point of view, sex toys are completely harmless and in fact, enjoyable.
+Many of these countries permit the sale and purchase of medicine for sexual dysnfuction and other than enhances sexual pleasure.
+The permit of such objects comes from a strict acknowledgement of sexual pleasure in the society.
+Lawmakers and authorities recognise the need for sexual satisfaction but do not allow the use of an object that simply enhances the sexual gratification that is advocated for.
+There are several speculation as to why there are so many rules on sex toys as opposed to sex pills in these countries.

-The common belief is that “obscene” objects such as sex toys can only perpetuate “criminalized” behavior.
-Such as women expressing sexual liberation and gays, bisexuals, and other sexual orientations coming forward.
-They believe sex toys corrupt humans and that it goes against the piousness of society.
+Their beleif is that “obscene” objects such as sex toys can only perpetuate criminalized behaviour.
+Such as women expressing sexual liberation and gays, bisexuals and other sexual orientations coming forward.
+They believe sex toys corrupt humans and it that it goes against the piousness of the society.
 However, the denial of sexual pleasure is contradictory to many countries that preach sexual liberation.
-Many I remind you that the land of Karma Sutra, India, has a clear ban on the usage, sale, and purchase of sex toys.
+Many I remind you that the land of Karma Sutra, India, has a clear ban on th usage, sale and purchase of sex toys.

 India is not the only country that’s banning sex toys in our luggage.
-Several other countries have made statements regarding their stance on sex toys.
-If you are traveling to any of these countries, be mindful of what you are packing.
+Several other countries have made statement regarding their stance on sex toys.
+If you are travelling to any of these countries, be mindful of what you are packing.
 Get your sunscreen, comfy sheets, and stylish clothes but be sure to keep the fun toys at home.

 Another beautiful country in the Indian ocean, where we sadly cannot bring a sex toy to enjoy.
 They may have the beautiful tropics and beauty to enjoy but prohibits bringing sex toys to the land.

-Most people rarely mention Kuwait as a destination to travel to, but it is a noteworthy destination.
-But if a prohibition of sex toys is a deal-breaker to your travel plans, then Kuwait is definitely not for you.
-This quiet nation tucked into the Persian gulf bans the import/export of sex toys under Islamic law, the same way the Maldives does.
+Most people rarely mention Kuwait as a destination to travel, but it is a noteworthy destination.
+But if a rpohiition of sex toys is deal breaker to your travel plans, then kuwait is definitely not for you.
+This quite nation tucked into the persian gulf bans the import/export of sex toys under the islamic law, the same way the Maldives does.

 United Arab Emirates

 Thailand has been a top destination for many around the world.
-We cannot talk about world-class travel, rich history, and amazing landscapes without mentioning Thailand.
-Many travels to Thailand to have their adventures of a lifetime.
+We cannot talk about world class travel, rich history and amazing landscapes without mentioning thailand.
+Many travel to Thailand to have their adventures of a lifetime.
 These adventures even include consensual sexual escapades which the world knows and loves.
-However, you still cannot bring a sex toy for your adventures in the country.
+However you still cannot bring a sex toy for your adventures in the country.
 It is explicitly prohibited.

-Sex toys in Malaysia are unheard of, mostly because it is prohibited under the Islamic law.
+Sex toys in Malaysia is unheard of, mostly because it is prohibited under the Islamic law.
 Malaysia is home to different religions and cultures.
 It is where we go to experience the mixture of food and rainforests.
 It is also where we swing from waterfalls and hike up to the most beautiful landscapes.
-But buying a sex toy is not possible in the country, nor is bringing one.
-However, this does not mean the country is free from its underground businesses and lines of sex toys malaysia shops.
-Sex toy e-commerce is booming in Southeast Asia, including Malaysia.
+But buying a sex toy is not possible in the country, nor is brining one.
+However, this does not mean the country is free from it’s underground businesses and lines of sex toys Malaysia shops.
+The sex toy e-commerce is booming in southeast Asia, including Malaysia.